Translate

 Mendelssohn Quotations “Psalm 46” Ciphers

-It is a privilege to report the discovery of a new set of interrelated ciphers ensconced with the Mendelssohn quotations of Variation XIII.
+It is a privilege to report the discovery of a new set of interrelated ciphers ensconced within the Mendelssohn quotations of Variation XIII.
 These cryptograms encode the standard abbreviation of Psalm as “Ps” in tandem with the chapter number 46.
 Psalm 46 is known as “Luther’s Psalm” because it inspired him to compose Ein feste Burg (A Mighty Fortress), the covert Theme of the Enigma Variations.
 The Mendelssohn quotations are four-note incipits of a subordinate theme from the concert overture Calm Sea and Prosperous Voyage.
 Likewise, the abbreviation “Ps” is a two-letter incipit of Psalm.
 Countless examples of the abbreviation “Ps.” abound in the literature.
 A Church of England Psalm-Book published in 1822 abbreviates Psalm as “Ps.”
 The same abbreviation appears often in the Authorized Version of the Holy Bible published in 1876.
 The Psalms published in 1884 also employs the abbreviation “Ps.”

 Geoffrey Hodgkins documents an immense assortment of religious texts that filled Elgar’s personal library in the essay “Everything I Can Lay My Hands On’: Elgar’s Theological Library” from the July 2003 issue of The Elgar Society Journal.
 Based on available records, Hodgkins surmises “. . . there could have been more than one hundred bibles and theological books in Elgar’s collection . . .”
 Elgar referred to these and other borrowed books to compose the librettos for choral works and sacred oratorios.
 Consequently, it is safe to conclude that Elgar was exceedingly familiar with the standard abbreviation of Psalm as “Ps.”